This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Friction Welding – 3”.

 9. Weld strength in inertia friction welding is more than direct drive friction welding.

-Explanation: Inertia Friction Welding has following advantages over the Direct Drive Friction Welding process:
+Explanation: Inertia Friction Welding has the following advantages over the Direct Drive Friction Welding process:

 • Helical flow lines and hot working at end of weld cycle can help in weld strength